dgraph-io/dgraph-docs/content/deploy/cli-command-reference.md

 #### `dgraph decrypt`

-This command lets you decrypt an export file created by an encrypted Dgraph cluster.
+This command lets you decrypt an export file created by an encrypted Dgraph Cluster.
 The following replicates the help listing shown when you run `dgraph decrypt --help`:

 ```shell